 Another positive factor in his experience was the high caliber of teachers.
 “Our biology teacher taught biology classes at a medical school,” said Dr. Berger.
-The school also pushed the young Berger to explore New York City.
+Humanities teachers also pushed the young Berger to explore New York City.
 “They encouraged us to go to off-Broadway shows and visit landmarks,” he said.
 “I ate lunch next to the musician Harry Chapin one day.”

 Finding His Place and a Community

-“I watched the first intestinal transplant and we studied how to perform liver transplants,” said Dr. Berger who also gained practical experience from the thesis.
+“I watched the first human intestinal transplant and the team studied how to perform liver transplants using animal models,” said Dr. Berger who also gained practical experience from the thesis.
 “I was suturing up pigs.
 I was very much involved even though I was a college student; don’t ask me where I found the time.”